-Kingswood University is accredited by the Commission on Accreditation of the Association for Biblical Higher Education to grant certificates and degrees at the Associate, Bachelor, and Master's level.
+Kingswood University has been accredited by the Commission on Accreditation of the Association for Biblical Higher Education (ABHE) to grant certificates and degrees at the Associate, Bachelor, and Master's level since 1987.
+Accreditation was reaffirmed in 2019.
 ABHE is the major North American accrediting agency for biblical higher education and is recognized by the United States Department of Education.